US-Mexico Border Reopening

 There are different uses for dental bone grafting, not only implants.
 A few examples are:

 - Preserving teeth: Teeth can become loose if the patient suffers from severe periodontal disease.
-This helps increasing bone support and makes them stay in place.
+This helps increase bone support and makes them stay in place.

 - Dental implants: Dental implants are probably the most common procedure for which dental bone grafts are used.
 Dental bone grafts assure the success rates of this procedure.